tfeb/tfeb-lisp-hax/README.md

 ## General
 ### Modules
 Almost all of these hacks are independent modules: they live in their own little packages and are loadable standalone: if you just want one of them then you don't need to drag all the unrelated ones into your environment.
 If you put them in the right place, then [`require-module`](https://github.com/tfeb/tfeb-lisp-tools#requiring-modules-with-searching-require-module "require-module") will find and load them for you: this is how I use them.
-Exceptions are:

-- `binding`, which depends on `collecting` and `iterate`, and will try to use `require-module` to load them if they're not already known when it's compiled or loaded.
-- `stringtable`, which depends on  `collecting` and `iterate`, and will attempt the same trick.
+Some modules have dependencies on other modules: these are documented in the documentation below, and those modules will, if `require-module` was present at compile time, load their dependencies when loaded.

+Each of the hacks now has its own little ASDF system declaration which should also declare its dependencies, for people who use ASDF.

 The system itself provides `:org.tfeb.hax`: there is no `org.tfeb.hax` package however: each component lives in its own package with names like `org.tfeb.hax.*`.